 What is a Jet?

-A jet, short for jet aircraft, is a type of aircraft that operates using jet engines.
 These engines work by taking in air, compressing it, and then mixing it with fuel to create a high-pressure exhaust that propels the aircraft forward.

 Jets are known for their speed and ability to travel long distances without the need to refuel.

-Jet engines are incredibly powerful and allow jets to reach speeds that can exceed the speed of sound.
 This makes them ideal for commercial flights, as they can cover large distances in a relatively short amount of time.

 In addition, jets are commonly used in military operations due to their speed and agility.